Apache Kafka Glossary¶

 Related terms: bounded stream, stream processing, unbounded stream

 - CIDR block¶

-A group of IP addresses that are contiguous and can be represented as a single block.
+A CIDR block is a group of IP addresses that are contiguous and can be represented as a single block.
 CIDR blocks are expressed using Classless Inter-domain Routing (CIDR) notation that includes an IP address and a number of bits in the network mask.

 - Cluster Linking¶

 Cluster Linking is a highly performant data replication feature that enables links between Kafka clusters to mirror data from one cluster to another.
 Cluster Linking creates perfect copies of Kafka topics, which keep data in sync across clusters.
 Use cases include geo-replication of data, data sharing, migration, disaster recovery, and tiered separation of critical applications.